top of page

 13 January 2026

 "We’re proud to partner with BroadOak, a global leader in life sciences investing.
-Their expertise and support, alongside our long-term partner Roslin Foundation, reflects confidence in our long-term vision, team, products, and technology as we scale operations and expand internationally,” said Liam Taylor, CEO of Axol Bioscience."
+Their expertise and support, alongside our long-term partner Roslin Foundation, reflects confidence in our long-term vision, team, products, and technology as we scale operations and expand internationally,” announced Liam Taylor, CEO of Axol Bioscience.

 Its dynamic iPSC lines portfolio was recently extended to include patient-derived cell lines for age-related macular degeneration, which is poorly modelled in animals and currently represents the most common cause of blindness in developed countries.

-Through its strategic focus, product excellence and service agility, Axol Bioscience is positioning itself to drive significant advances in biomedical research in the coming years.
+Through its strategic focus on human-based in vitro tools, product excellence and service agility, Axol Bioscience is positioning itself to drive significant advances in biomedical research in the coming years.

 Related Posts